Brother Theodore: Comeback

-He was pulled out of retirement and booked by magician Dorothy Dietrich and Dick Brooks in the Magic Towne House on the affluent Upper East Side of Manhattan for special weekend midnight performances.
+He was pulled out of retirement and booked by magicians Dorothy Dietrich and Dick Brooks in the Magic Towne House on the affluent Upper East Side of Manhattan for special weekend midnight performances.
 Years earlier, Brooks had remembered seeing Brother Theodore drawing large crowds at small, eclectic clubs across the Lower East Side (Greenwich and the East Village) and sought him out to appear at his new club.
 This resulted in a resurgence of interest in Brother Theodore that brought him success in his later years starting with Tom Snyder's Tomorrow Show in 1977 followed by more TV appearances and movies.

 According to Brooks, it took multiple calls to Theodore to convince him to make a comeback.
 Theodore's attitude was very bleak, and he felt his career was over.
 Brooks wanted to charge ten or more dollars, but Theodore insisted on four dollars, so as not to scare people away.
 The show was a success and ran for three years.
 A picture of the Magic Towne House ad appeared in local New York newspapers such as the Village Voice and The New York Post.

-In an interview for MUM, The Society of American Magicians official magazine Dorothy Dietrich said:
+In an interview for MUM, The Society of American Magicians official magazine, Dietrich said:

 Dick knew him.
 As a kid Dick used to see him around the village and they would be lined up around the block to see him.
 The stage was black with a pin spot on a desk which was raked towards the audience.
 The light comes on and there he is with a big shadow behind him.
 He just stares at the audience for an excruciatingly long time.
 Then he says, "Einstein is dead.
 Schopenhauer is dead... and I'm not feeling so well myself!"